May 26, 2023

 - Outdated information

-- Evidence of Identity theft
+- Evidence of identity theft

-Remember, if you need to dispute anything in your credit report, you likely aren’t ready to apply for a major line of credit yet–it takes time to resolve such issues and you may find it difficult to get loan approval while a credit report dispute is underway, but not resolved.
+Remember, if you need to dispute anything in your credit report, you likely aren’t ready to apply for a major line of credit yet–it takes time to resolve such issues, and you may find it difficult to get loan approval while a credit report dispute is underway, but not resolved.

-You should have any such issues fully resolved before you apply for a home loan for best results.
+You should have any such issues fully resolved before you apply for a home loan for the best results.